Locko2901/BetterChatBot/README.md

    - Restart all applications: `pm2 restart all`

 These steps ensure your bot is properly set up, customized to your preference, and reliably running.

+## Deployment Recommendations

+This bot is designed to run on various server environments, including home servers, Raspberry Pi, cloud instances (such as droplets on DigitalOcean), or any similar platforms.
+This flexibility allows for an efficient use of resources and easy access from anywhere.

+## Communication Endpoints

+The bot utilizes the following communication endpoints for interacting with the server:

+- User Message Endpoint: `const serverUserMessageEndpoint = 'http://localhost:4000/userMessage';`
+- Assistant Response Endpoint: `const serverAssistantResponseEndpoint = 'http://localhost:4000/assistantResponse';`

+These endpoints are set to work with a local server setup by default.
+However, you can easily configure them to use more professional, domain-based endpoints for a production environment.

+### Attaching a Custom Domain (Optional)

+Attaching a custom domain to your server hosting the bot not only enhances the professionalism of your endpoints but also makes them more memorable.
+Here is a tiny guide to get you started with attaching a custom domain and setting up SSL:

+1. **Acquire a Domain**: Purchase a domain from a domain registrar of your choice.
+2. **Point Your Domain to Your Server**: Update the DNS records at your domain registrar to point to your server's IP address.
+3. **Set Up SSL for Secure Communication**:
+   - Install Certbot on your server (for Let's Encrypt free SSL certificates).
+   - Run `certbot --apache` or `certbot --nginx` depending on your server setup.
+   - Follow the interactive prompt to select your domain and finalize the SSL setup.
+   - Ensure your server is configured to redirect HTTP traffic to HTTPS.

+These steps are a starting foundation.
+Depending on your server setup and the specific requirements of your project, additional configuration may be necessary.